salaboy/kubecon-na-keynote/README.md

 Because Knative Functions are using Knative Serving, we just need to add the Knative Serving Service YAML file to the production environment repository.

 By sending a Pull Request with this YAML file, we can enable automated tests on the platform to check if the changes are production ready and once they are validated the Pull Request can be merged.
+[Check this example Pull Request that changes the configuration of the application to use our new function image](https://github.com/salaboy/kubecon-production/pull/24/files).

-Once the changes are merged into the main branch of our repository ArgoCD will sync these configuration changes which causes our function to be deployed and automatically available for our users to interact with.
+Once the changes are merged into the `main` branch of our repository ArgoCD will sync these configuration changes which causes our function to be deployed and automatically available for our users to interact with.

 We have used the following repository to host our production environment configuration:
 [https://github.com/salaboy/kubecon-production](https://github.com/salaboy/kubecon-production)